 Leucine is one of the nine essential amino acids (meaning our body cannot produce it so we need to get it in our diet every day) and its one of three branched chain aminos.
 Research shows that leucine has unique actions on muscle protein synthesis and it may be the one that’s considered the “rate-limiting” amino acid when it comes to helping us become more lean.

 Using the USDA Nutrient Database, I searched the best sources of protein and checked for leucine content.
 The result is the chart below of many popular protein foods.
 As you can see, dairy foods, fish, poultry and beef are good sources of the BCAA.
 The list is not comprehensive but it’s just a guide to show you how the various protein options stack up.
-While one study found that 2.5 grams leucine stimulated muscle synthesis, there are currently no guidelines for how much leucine is required for optimal muscle synthesis, but most researchers recommend 20 grams protein after exercise.
+While one study found that 2.5 grams leucine stimulated muscle synthesis, there are currently no guidelines for how much leucine is required for optimal muscle synthesis, but most researchers recommend 20-30 grams of protein within a few hours post-exercise.

 That’s easily achieved with having a cup of cottage cheese, a glass of milk with half a turkey or tuna salad sandwich.
 Of course, a whey protein supplement will work too, but it certainly won’t have the same nutritional benefits, taste or satiety value of real food.
 In addition, the leucine content of supplements vary greatly.